ssbc/fusion-identity-spec/README.md

 Attestation in general makes it harder for an adversary to try and hide the fact that a identity have been revoked.

+Question:
+ - should we include a list of current member of the identity to make reasoning about redirects easier?

 ### redirect

 After a tombstone, what other identity can I use instead?